HarshaK1997/Chess-Console/README.md

 # Chess-Console

-# Console-Chess game using java coded by Harsha.K
+# Console-Chess game using java,
+by Harsha.K

-# can be executed in any OS platform that supports java files.
+# can be executed in any OS platform that supports java.

-# In Windows -
-	open command-prompt ( search for "cmd" in search menu ), move to the following directory and execute the following commands -

-	# to compile
-		javac javaOpenEnded.java
-	# to execute
-		java javaOpenEnded
-# In Linux -
+# How to play -
-	open terminal ( Ctrl+Alt+T ), move to the following directory using ( cd command ) and execute the following commands -
+	open command-prompt (Windows) or terminal (Linux, Mac, etc) -

 	# to compile
 		javac javaOpenEnded.java